 Launching: With the vehicle in “R-Mode” and the “Traction Control Disengaged/OFF“, you are now ready to launch the vehicle.
 Firmly hold down the break pedal and push the throttle pedal to the floor (wide-open-throttle).
 You will the vehicle’s RPM go above 3500rpm but not passing 4000rpm.
 You will also hear the turbos building pressure. *Note: you do not want to do stay in launch control for a excessive amount of time as this can cause damage.
 We recommend a couple seconds to properly build boost and launch the vehicle.
 If your vehicle’s tires have road/sand debris, we recommend doing a small launch in the “water prep” / “burn out” area before moving forward to the starting line

 Shifting: Due to your “NEW” power band caused by the software upgrade, you will “launch the vehicle”, once the vehicle is moving, you will notice it will shift on its own from 1st gear to 2nd gear.
-Once the vehicle shifts to second gear, you want to watch your “TACHOMETER” and hit the “right side (+) upshift paddle” when the vehicle reaches 6000-6200rpm.
+Once the vehicle shifts to third gear, you want to watch your “TACHOMETER” and hit the “right side (+) upshift paddle” when the vehicle reaches 6000-6200rpm.
 Continue to do this throughout the RPM band.Since your vehicle is not permanently set to “MANUAL” mode, it will automatically go back to “AUTO” shifting on its own.

 *** Note: Every driver is different.
 We all have different reaction times and way(s) we drive our vehicle(s).
 1/4 Mile is testing is about how quickly the vehicle can get from point “A” to point “B”.
 Some, with experience and improved driving techniques will see better E.T. and MPH times then others.
 If you do not get the time(s) you hoped for the first couple time(s) out, do not get discouraged!
 Practice does make perfect!